joagre/ratatoskr/ideas/r.md

 In the shell expressions can be evaulated and the status of an already executing application can be inspected, i.e a shell can be made to connect to an already executing `sa` runner instance.
-Read more about this and more in the `sa` runner's manual page.
+Read more about this in the `sa` runner's manual page.

 # The gory details